Pacific Debt Relief Company Logo

 • How is the debt-to-equity ratio calculated?

-The debt-to-equity ratio is calculated by dividing a company's total liabilities (debt) by its total shareholders' equity.
-The formula is: Debt-to-Equity Ratio = Total Liabilities / Shareholders' Equity.
+A good debt to equity ratio is calculated by dividing total liabilities by shareholders' equity.
+The formula: Debt-to-Equity Ratio = Total Liabilities / Shareholders' Equity.
+This simple calculation reveals a company's financial leverage, balancing debt against owner investments.

 • What does a high debt-to-equity ratio indicate?